que4155/X-ray-Recognition/README.md

 Learning Rate : 0.0001

 Learning Rate Decay Factor : 0.7

 # DataSet
 Number of female image : 169

 Number of male image : 180

 # Steps
-Download pretrained model Inception ResNet V2 and unzip it to ckpt file and thus you have a "checkpoint_file" path
+Download pretrained model Inception ResNet V2 and unzip it and thus you have a "checkpoint_file" path.

-Classify your Data and save a Label.txt, in this case, i have female and male folder respectively in dataset, and thus we have a "dataset_dir" path
+Classify your data in different folders and then save a "Label.txt" which include your lebel name and its code name, and thus we have a "dataset_dir" path.

-Using tfrecord.py to generate tfrecord for training
+Using tfrecord.py to generate tfrecord from DICOM for training.

-Using train.py to transfer learning with Inception Resnet V2, but you need to setup "log_dir" to start training
+Using train.py to transfer learning with Inception Resnet V2, but you need to setup "log_dir" to save records.

-Using evaluate.py and last model to evaluate, here i tested this model with 50 pictures
+Using evaluate.py and last model to test and then open tensorboard with log folder for inspection.